Henric Streitman: Sacking, postwar obscurity, and death

+According to a 1945 editorial by Arghezi, Streitman was a "more nominal than real" head of the CE, using his influence generally for the good (such as when, on Arghezi's own request, he protected "a young architect" by having him employed as a CE cadre).
 Although they countersigned Lecca's extortion measures, no CE official was ever directly involved in the main criminal actions against the Jews, including the deportations to Transnistria.
 While providing Jewish labor for Antonescu's regime, Rosenkranz also directed relief efforts for survivors of the Iași pogrom and Vapniarka.
 Iosif Brucăr was asked by Streitman to lead the CE's Education Department, but refused all collaboration.
 Designated by the Zionist Executive to that same position, Theodor Loewenstein-Lavi used it as a platform for Jewish nationalism.
 This again infuriated Zissu, who argued that the Executive was acting immorally.
 In September 1942, Lavi's appointment was also reviewed by Richter, who was enraged by Lavi's history as an anti-Nazi; he was dismissed, and the Zionist Executive was outlawed.

 In the aftermath of the incident, Zionist leader Mișu Benvenisti was advised by Streitman to embark for British Palestine, and thus save himself from Richter's vengeance.
 Streitman himself only served in the CE between February and December 30, 1942, being succeeded by Gingold.
+Arghezi recounts that the CE's new leadership body was entirely Nazified; he claims that Gingold was Richter's brother-in-law, a proven spy, and, additionally, the leader over a "heap of Jews" who actively undermined their own community.
 Scholar Yehuda Bauer notes that Streitman had ultimately resigned after witnessing Gingold's attempts to "abolish the autonomy of the communities", an additional sign that Gingold's policies were habitually "disobeyed and undercut."

 The new CE executive subsequently put Streitman and Brucăr, alongside banker Aristide Blank, on a list of Jewish hostages; according to Brucăr, this list showed Gingold's priorities: "he was not there to protect the Jews, but to persecute and remove them".
 Streitman's supervision was assigned to the 31st Police Precinct, which still recorded his address as Calea Plevnei 72.
+Porunca Vremii revisited his case in an August 1943 piece.
+It described him as a "tiny old man [of] silent and smiling melancholy", admirably poor, and overall still undecided between "Jewry's moral ghetto" and "our world".
+The article congratulated him for his peacefulness, which clashed with the rhetorical violence of other Jewish journalist; it also argued that his decency was the reason behind his replacement with "a certain Gingold."
+However, Porunca Vremii also chided him for his reported attempts to pass himself off as a Romanian, arguing that he was more likable as "a Jew who's not like all the others."